Control by Darrell Vandenberg

 Cons

-• May not be suitable for advanced magicians seeking new innovations
+• May not be suitable for those seeking advanced, complex sleights without foundational work

 Effect

-Control is a fundamental card sleight.
-It allows a magician to secretly move a chosen card to a desired position in the deck after a spectator returns it.
-To the audience, it appears the card is lost in the deck.
-The magician can then reveal it in an impossible way, such as on top of the deck or in their pocket.
+Control is a fundamental card sleight that allows a magician to secretly move a chosen card to a desired position in the deck after a spectator returns it.
+To the audience, the card appears lost in the middle of the deck.
+The magician then reveals the card in an impossible location, such as the top or bottom, creating a moment of surprise.

 Full details